nguyenquocngyenkhang/Drone_V1/NguyênKhang.md

 In the first criteria, the motors that used for long flight are those with low KV. from about 960KV -> 1100KV

+Well, After i read the article, i search for the legend motors DJI and WOW.
+They are actually cheap and efficient.
+200KVND for 800KV, incredible, but the motor are from the phantom 3 kit, so i cant choose other propellers, we need to stick with the 9450 propellers.
+At least we dont have to worry which one should we use:))).

+## Day 31/6/2026: Money
+Today, i started to create a cost estimate sheet.